Matthew-wj-Evans/WeatherApp/README.md

 # WeatherApp
-Using Windows and OpenWeather API
+Using Windows, OpenWeather, and ASIO APIs

-Learning to use both as well as general C++ learning
+This is to facilitate learning C++